hlavacs/ViennaEntityComponentSystem/README.md

 The names for component types and entity types can be arbitrarily chosen, but must be unique amongst all components and entity types.

-Alternatively, you can define this in your own include file, and define  VECS_USER_DATA in order to prevent later on using the definitions from *VECSCompUser.h*.
+Alternatively, you can define this in your own include file, and define the macro *VECS_USER_DATA* in order to prevent later on using the definitions from *VECSCompUser.h*.
 The example projects use this approach, for example in *test.h*:

     #ifndef TEST_H
     #define TEST_H